 (1) Exterior mounted entry switching performance requirements.

-(b) Controls shall possess a water-tight seal to prevent moisture from penetrating below the control panel.
-The door of the control box shall have a weather seal to exclude any rain or moisture.
-The control box shall have a lock which can be operated by an individual with limited finger dexterity.
+(b) Exterior switches shall possess a water-tight seal to prevent moisture from penetrating below the switches.
+The switches shall have a lock which can be operated by an individual with limited finger dexterity.

-(c) Exterior control boxes that do not conform to this general performance guideline may be accepted if they are listed as an option on the original proposal and authorized by the RTSU of RSC.
+(c) Switches that do not conform to this general performance guideline may be accepted if they are listed as an option on the original proposal and authorized by OOD.

 (2) Alternative controls.
 Magnetic, remote (radio, etc.) controls or other alternative exterior controls may be used if required because of the consumer's disability.